NBA Power Rankings: Elite Jump-Shooting Teams Continue Making Their Mark

 14. Los Angeles Clippers

 It doesn't even feel like we're ranking the Los Angeles Clippers at this point.

 With their entire identity wrapped up in four players (Chris Paul, Blake Griffin, DeAndre Jordan and J.J.
 Redick), two of whom are hurt, we're talking about another team entirely.
 Paul's hamstring has cost him seven of L.A.'s last eight games, and Griffin is still weeks away from returning.

-So all we're learning is that the a team without half of its key players will sometimes do things to make you cringe, like score 12 points induringa first quarter against the Oklahoma City Thunder, or lose six games in a row.
+So all we're learning is that a team without half of its key players will sometimes do things to make you cringe, like score 12 points in the first quarter against the Oklahoma City Thunder, or lose six games in a row.

 At least L.A. won against the Grizzlies and Suns to halt that losing skid and start a modest two-game winning streak.
 As has been the case since the injuries started, though, the Clips are basically just clinging to mediocrity until they get healthy.

 13. Washington Wizards

 A double-dip in Texas really killed the Washington Wizards' momentum, as losses to the Houston Rockets and Dallas Mavericks on Monday and Tuesday ended a stretch of seven wins in nine games.
 Still, even after that stumble, the list of teams with higher winning percentages than Washington since Dec.
 1 is encouraging.

 That's because it's only seven clubs long and populated by established powers and playoff locks: Houston, Golden State, Cleveland, San Antonio, Boston, Toronto and Utah.